 Bed Bugs Crawl underneath Your Clothing to Bite

-Well, most people recommend we put on long clothes to cover even the legs and arms – to reduce the amount of exposed skin.
-Well, the neck and face are definitely a favorite feeding spot for bed bugs and their babies.
+Most people recommend we put on lengthy clothes to cover even the legs and arms – to reduce the amount of exposed skin.
+Well, the neck and face are a favorite feeding spot for bed bugs and their babies.

-Bed bugs won’t bite through your clothes but will just crawl under your fabric or clothes and bite the skin.
-Wearing long sleeved shirts and shorts won’t deter bed bugs from biting you or your family members.
+Bed bugs won’t bite through your clothes but will crawl under your fabric or clothes and bite the skin.
+Wearing long-sleeved shirts and shorts won’t deter bed bugs from biting you or your family members.

 How Bed Bugs Hitchhike your Clothes